 The Committee on Information Management and Technology oversees API’s interests in information technology; electronic business and telecommunications systems and management; cyber security; data privacy; and industry-level projects for evolving information systems.
 This committee sponsors API's Information Technology Program.

 The Committee on Law ensures API’s legal affairs are handled properly and efficiently.
 The committee is responsible for reviewing and approving any litigation with which API becomes involved and works closely with other committees to ensure consistency of legal positions on industry issues.
 The committee is composed of member companies’ general counsels.

 The Committee on State Relations establishes industry policy for and ensures the proper management of state legislative and regulatory issues in the 33 states where API staffs state petroleum councils.
 The committee coordinates with other API committees on policies and priorities at the state level.

-The Committee on Special Programs has jurisdiction over all non-dues programs, such as revenue-generating and cost recovery programs and special solicitations.
+The Global Industry Services Committee has jurisdiction over all non-dues programs, such as revenue-generating and cost recovery programs and special solicitations.
 The committee provides financial oversight, works with API segment committees, and ensures that new opportunities meet API policy.

 The Committee on Taxation formulates API tax policy and provides tax advice to the API president and board.
 The committee determines the priority tax issues, both legislative and regulatory, and sets the overall agenda for the various tax subcommittees and the API Tax Department.
 The committee is composed of senior taxation professionals at member companies.